United in Progress

 willingly, motivated by the promise of a reward and the gentle reminder of the

-soon other villagers adopted the "carrot and stick" approach in their
+stick.- Word of Elias's success spread throughout Arborwood, and - soon other villagers adopted the "carrot and stick" approach in their

 own endeavors.
 Whether it was motivating children to complete their chores or